MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-teams-calls.md

 ## Prerequisites

-- Technicians must have a [Dynamics 365 Remote Assist subscription](../buy-remote-assist.md).
+- Technicians must have a [Dynamics 365 Field Service or Remote Assist subscription](../buy-remote-assist.md).

 - Remote collaborators must have Dynamics 365 Field Service or Dynamics 365 Remote Assist and/or [Microsoft Teams free trial or subscription](https://www.microsoft.com/microsoft-365/microsoft-teams/group-chat-software).
 [Learn how to set up Dynamics 365 Remote Assist with Teams desktop](../teams-pc-all.md) or [Teams mobile](../teams-mobile-all.md).